hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 Description of Fields:

 * `comment` -- an optional field that provides human readable information about this Credential Request, so it can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
+* `formats` -- contains an entry for each `requests~attach` array entry, providing the the value of the attachment `@id` and the verifiable credential format and version of the attachment.
+Accepted values for the `format` items are provided in the per format "Attachment" sections immediately below.
 * `requests~attach` -- an array of [attachments](../../concepts/0017-attachments/README.md) defining the requested formats for the credential.

 This message may have a [`~payment-receipt` decorator](../0075-payment-decorators/README.md#payment_receipt) to prove to the Issuer that the potential Holder has satisfied a payment requirement.
 See the [payment section below](#payments-during-credential-exchange).

-##### Request Attachment - Hyperledger Indy
+##### Request Attachment Registry

+###### Hyperledger Indy

-For Hyperledger Indy, the following `@id` values may be used:
+For Hyperledger Indy, the following `format` values may be used:

 - `hlindy-zkp-v1.0` -- The Indy ZKP Verifiable Credentials Model v1.0.

-The v1.0 filter attachment is a JSON object that is the data returned from [`indy_prover_create_credential_req()`](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L658).
+The Hyperledger Indy v1.0 request attachment is a JSON object that is the data returned from [`indy_prover_create_credential_req()`](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L658).

 #### Issue Credential

-This message contains as [attached payload](../../concepts/0017-attachments/README.md) the credentials being issued and is sent in response to a valid Request Credential message.
+This message contains as an [attached payload](../../concepts/0017-attachments/README.md) the credential being issued.
+It is sent in response to a valid Request Credential message.

 Message Format: